I bet you can *probably* agree that working out is good for the soul.

 An example could be 20 seconds of work paired with 10 seconds of rest for 5-10 rounds of a given exercise.
 It could be sprinting, lifting weights or a core movement but rest assured, your heart rate will be ramped up and you’ll be beat once you finish up.

-All out sprints are some of the best cardiovascular training you can do, it’s a great way to increase your efficiency and your aerobic base without spending hours doing it.
+All out sprints are some of the best cardiovascular training you can do.
+It’s a great way to increase your efficiency and your aerobic base without spending hours doing it.
 Sprints can also be programmed into a HIIT routine.

 Typically sprinting is paired with another form of strength training, but, it doesn’t have to be.
-If you want to sprint your little heart out and use that as your workout you’ll be way ahead of most.
+If you want to sprint your little heart out as your workout you’ll be way ahead of most.
 My recommendation though, as with any cardio based goal, is to implement strength training to some degree.
 Running/Sprinting is very high impact on your joints, ligaments and tendons.
 A solid strength training program will help to strengthen all of those, and, you’ll look even better to boot.

 CrossFit is constantly varied functional movements performed at high intensity.

 Look, I have some issues with CrossFIt.
-But, CrossFit has done more to bring fitness to the forefront of conversations and our daily lives than any other fitness trend ever and I’m not sure there’s one close.
+But, CrossFit has done more to bring fitness to the forefront of conversations than any other fitness trend ever and I’m not sure there’s one close.
 The problem lies in that you can get certified in two days, and quite literally apply to be an affiliate on your way home.
 If a box has good programming and a coach that understands periodization, which CAN be applied in the framework of CrossFit programming, you’re in a good place.

 LISS cardio can be done after workouts (although I don’t recommend extended cardio immediately after lifts) or you can have dedicated days/times you perform it.
 When I’m working with clients I normally try to schedule 1-2 LISS walks/week in conjunction to their scheduled workouts.
-Increasing your activity outside the gym, whether it’s a dedicated increase with LISS or increasing your NEAT (Non Exercise Activity Thermogenesis) by moving more throughout the day in general you’ll burn more calories, and burning more calories leads to faster fat loss.
+Increasing your activity outside the gym, whether it’s a dedicated increase with LISS or increasing your NEAT (Non Exercise Activity Thermogenesis) by moving more throughout the day in general you’ll burn more calories which leads to faster fat loss.

 I’ve never been a long distance cardio enthusiast.
-The “Bro” in me wouldn’t let me do it when I was younger and now, with a wife two kids and a job, endurance training isn’t in the cards right now.
+The “Bro” in me wouldn’t let me do it when I was younger.
+And now, with a wife two kids and a job, endurance training isn’t in the cards right now.
 You could go for cycling, running, rowing or a combination of any of those here.
 Maybe sprinting or circuit type training isn’t for you, and if it’s not, that’s fine.
 Look at endurance type training and just pick the tool you want to implement it with!

 If you’re looking for muscular endurance, or just wanting to manipulate your heart rate and stay in and out of the aerobic/anaerobic zone with strength training/workouts you can do that, too.
 Check out the attached program, it’s great for mixing up your program and building some muscular endurance.